Skip to main content

 Awesome Lists

 Curated "awesome" lists can contain hundreds of repository links.
-Maintaining these manually is time-consuming and error-prone.
+Manually trying to check for broken links across all of them is time-consuming and error-prone.
+An automated 404 error checker saves hours of tedious work.

 What to monitor: